keflavich/cube-line-extractor/README.md

 * Bottom Left: Residual
 * Bottom Right: Data with the fit contoured on top

 The .ipac files are in the "ascii.ipac” format from astropy.
 In those files, the non-obvious columns are:
 * chi2_n = chi2/n_pixels, which is close to a reduced chi2
-* PA is defined as east-from-north
+* PA is defined as east-from-north (but double check this!  angle conventions are tricky)

 Two examples of a similar implementation of gaussfit_catalog are: https://github.com/keflavich/W51_ALMA_2013.1.00308.S/blob/0789ccbb2fd3bfe801cfb63818ad2696825d076f/analysis/longbaseline/gaussfit_sources.py